Firearm Ordinances

 Ordinance 2192

-• This ordinance was postponed until the June 13, 2023 City Council meeting.
+• This ordinance was postponed indefinitely at the June 13, 2023 City Council meeting.
 It is not currently in effect in Broomfield.
+Similar state laws would still apply to Broomfield residents.

 Ordinance 2193